tschellenbach/Stream-Framework/docs/background_tasks.rst

 Using other job queue libraries
 ********************************

-As of today feedly background processing is tied to celery.
+As of today background processing is tied to celery.

-While we are not planning to support different queue jobs libraries in the near future using something different than celery should be quite easy and can be mostly done subclassing the feedly manager.
+While we are not planning to support different queue jobs libraries in the near future using something different than celery should be quite easy and can be mostly done subclassing the feeds manager.

 .. _celery documentation: http://docs.celeryproject.org/en/latest/